xDraga1337/voice-changer/README.md

+web based voice.

-web based voice changer ran locally. you need virtual cable installed to run it in other applications.
+you need vscode live server plugin and virtual cable installed to run it in other applications.